jasonlife/django-proj-template/README.md

 # django-proj-template
-Preparing starting point quickly for a new Django project.
-This provides the facility for prototyping (Mockup) of your web pages using TemplateView.
+Quick preparation for a new Django project.
+Generating Mockups for new webpages is easy with TemplateView.

-Creating Mockup is not going to be a waste of time using this.
+Simply create html file in *templates* directory.
+Django template can be used during the prototyping.
+No waste of time.

 ## Quick start
 After cloning this repo, prepare your development environment.